 Introduction

 This document describes the Root Rot extension for the LANDIS-II model.
 For information about the model and its core concepts, see the LANDIS-II Conceptual Model Description.
+This extension is only compatible with the PnET-Succession extension due to its reliance on soil moisture and temperature variables that are currently only provided by this version of succession.

-The Root Rot extension described here is the model that was first published in Gustafson et al. (In Prep).
+The Root Rot extension described here is the model that was first published in Gustafson et al. (In Review).
 This extension was initially designed for the specific purpose of modeling Root Rot disease caused by Phytophthora cinnamomi in the eastern United States.
 However, most parameters are user-defined, making it possible to adapt to other P. cinnamomi systems, or even other pathogens that are cold-limited and influenced by soil moisture.
 This could include P. cinnamomi and European chestnut or other Phytophthora spp. that cause root diseases, though we provide no guidance on how this extension should be applied to those other pathogens.

 Root Rot Disturbances

 Mortality caused by root rot infection is modeled by tracking the infection status of each cell, with probabilistic transitions between states.
 Each active cell has a mutually exclusive status of Susceptible (S), Infected non-symptomatic (I) or Diseased symptomatic (D).
-The probability of each transition between states is a combination of presence (controlled by temperature) and conducive environment (controlled by soil moisture).
+The probability of each transition between states is a combination of presence (controlled by temperature) and conducive environment (controlled by soil moisture, temperature).
 Cells that are Infected (I) or Diseased (D) only revert to a status of Susceptible (S) when pathogen is absent (Presence == 0).
 Cells that are Diseased (D) can revert to a status of Infected (I), and will always revert to I if all susceptible tree hosts are eliminated.
 It is assumed that the pathogen can disperse anywhere on the landscape.

 The presence of the pathogen is controlled by a user-defined parameter of lethal temperature.
-On cells where a minimum temperature falls below the lethal temperature, the pathogen is eliminated.
-Those cells can subsequently be re-infected when the temperature stays above the lethal temperature.
+On cells where a minimum air temperature falls below the lethal temperature, the pathogen is eliminated.
+Those cells can subsequently be re-infected when the temperature returns above the lethal temperature.

 Partial or complete mortality of tree cohorts can occur on cells that are Diseased (D).
 The rate of mortality is controlled by two species parameters of susceptibility, the first applying to the initial impact on a cohort, and the second controlling the impact of re-infection, which can be lower for cohorts that survived the first infection (selection pressure).
-These susceptibility indices are implemented as proportions of the cohort biomass to be removed when the site is Diseased.
+These susceptibility indices are applied as proportions of the cohort biomass to be removed when the site is Diseased.

 Pathogen Presence

 The model assumes no limitation on the dispersal of the pathogen, that it can equally reach all cells in the landscape.
 Presence of the pathogen on a cell is therefore only controlled by its ability to survive on that cell.
-Survival of the pathogen is determined by the extreme minimum temperature compared to the input lethal temperature (LethalTemp) for the pathogen.
+Survival of the pathogen is determined by the extreme minimum air temperature compared to the input lethal temperature (LethalTemp) for the pathogen.
 Minimum temperatures that remain above 0°C are assumed to be optimal for pathogen presence.
 The presence status on a cell is a binary value, which is probabilistically determined to be ‘present’ if a uniform random number is greater than p(Presence), or ‘absent’ if <= p(Presence).

 p(Presence)=(ExtremeTmin-LethalTemp)ABS(LethalTemp)

-where ExtremeTmin is the extreme minimum monthly temperature across years in the timestep, and p(Presence) is constrained to be between 0 and 1.
+where ExtremeTmin is the extreme minimum monthly air temperature across years in the timestep, and p(Presence) is constrained to be between 0 and 1.
 Extreme minimum temperature must be provided by the succession extension, with this capability currently enabled in PnET-Succession.
 The minimum extreme temperature is estimated within the succession extension as the monthly average temperature minus three times the winter standard deviation.